hcorrada/dscert-algo/content/projects/project_1.md

 from collections import defaultdict

+def do_lsh(minhash_sigmatrix, numhashes, docids, threshold):
+  # choose the number of bands, and rows per band to use in LSH
-def do_lsh(minhash_sigmatrix, numhashes, docids, threshold): b, _ = choose_nbands(threshold, numhashes)
+  b, _ = choose_nbands(threshold, numhashes)
   r = int(numhashes / b)

   narticles = len(docids)

+  # generate a random hash function that takes vectors of lenght r as input
   hash_func = _make_vector_hash(r)

+  # setup the list of hashtables, will be populated with one hashtable per band
   buckets = []

+  # fill hash tables for each band
   for band in range(b):
+    # figure out which rows of minhash signature matrix to hash for this band
     start_index = int(band * r)
     end_index = min(start_index + r, numhashes)

+    # initialize hashtable for this band
     cur_buckets = defaultdict(list)

     for j in range(narticles):
       # THIS IS WHAT YOU NEED TO IMPLEMENT

+    # add this hashtable to the list of hashtables
     buckets.append(cur_buckets)

   return buckets
 ```